68 percent of online activity begins with queries in search engines like Google or Bing.

-Then, whenever you’re ready to expand on those ideas, continue to some great keyword tools.
+Then, whenever you’re ready to expand on those ideas, it’s time to use great keyword tools.

 Keyword Discovery Tools

 The following are a great collection of free and premium tools for SEO and tools for PPC keyword analysis that will help you discover new keywords related to your website or business.

 Let’s say we’re researching Social Media Marketing.